ncatlab/nlab-content/pages/1457.md

 $$B_r(x) = \{y \in X: d(x, y) \lt r\}$$
 and it may be shown that the open balls form a basis for a [[topological space|topology]] on $X$.
 In fact, metric spaces are examples of [[uniform space]]s, and much of the general theory of metric spaces, including for example the notion of completion of a metric space, can be extrapolated to uniform spaces and even [[Cauchy space]]s.

-As topological spaces, metric spaces enjoy a number of separation properties: they are Hausdorff, regular, and even normal.
+As topological spaces, metric spaces enjoy a number of separation properties: they are [[Hausdorff space|Hausdorff]], regular, and even normal.
 They are also paracompact.

 ## Variations